Many people around the world live with huge water challenges and have to prioritise their water uses every day.

 - Te mana o te wai explores the concept of mauri – the health and wellbeing of a waterway.

 - Water in the Waikato explores the major freshwater features and sources of water for the Waikato region.

-- Global water perspectives explores water availability and water stress around the world, with comparison and reflection on Aotearoa’s situation.
+- Global water perspectives explores water availability and water stress around the world, with comparison and reflection on Aotearoa New Zealand’s situation.